There are so many pregnancy and baby products out there. So what do you do when you’re looking for the best pregnancy gifts for first-time moms?

 Baby is born.
 Photos are taken.
 About 500,000 of them.
 Does she keep them on her phone forever?
 Does she put together photo albums every month?
 No, she stores them on an external hard drive, dedicated solely to photos of her little bundle of joy.
 A very unique gift idea.
 What mama-to-be wouldn’t love that?

 I got one of these when my daughter was born, so I can confirm that it's a wonderful gift for a pregnant lady.
 These kinds of pregnancy keepsakes (and sonogram frames, for example) are fantastic because they offer a super easy and lovely way to preserve memories of your little bundle of joy.

-Still not sure after reading our massive list of ideas?
-Here are some super useful additional tips.
+If you're still not sure after reading our massive list of ideas, below are some super useful tips.